Kudakwashe24/data-annotation/README.md

  * Step 3: User enters a login name and password
  * Step 4: Varification of correct username and password, if incorrect return to login page and if correct proceed.
  * Step 5: Once login is successful the data annotation page will appear
+ * On the data annotation page there will be options: Get new, save and Vai image manipulation
  * That will be the end of the registration and login section

 ### 03 April 2019